jsitla/SHELFZE/PRIVACY-POLICY.md

 **Images and Video:** Photos and video frames of food items/labels captured via the camera for analysis.

 **Preferences:** Language settings, app configuration, and dietary preferences (e.g., "Vegetarian," "Gluten-Free").

+**Household Data:** If you create or join a Household, we collect household membership information, including household name, member IDs, invite codes, and shared pantry data.

 **Note on Dietary Data:** By voluntarily providing dietary preferences, you consent to our processing of this data solely to filter recipes and organize your pantry.